 But it never used to be like this in the past.
 Over time, Earth’s oxygen levels have changed significantly with varying levels of hydrogen, helium, carbon dioxide, nitrogen and oxygen.

-Hydrogen and Helium in the Hadean Eon
+1. Hydrogen and helium was in the Hadean Eon

 Earth’s early atmosphere was enriched with hydrogen and helium gases.
 But over time, Earth lost these gases because it wasn’t large enough to hold onto them.